mbver/quic-rs-demo/zero_RTT/README.md

-# 🚀 Minimal QUIC Server & Client with Quinn
+# 🚀 Minimal Zero-RTT setup in Quinn

 This guide walks through the basic setup to work with 0-RTT in Quinn
 ---